 “I look forward to the stimulating challenge of imagining words of beauty and emotion that might possibly mirror and echo the multicultural mosaic that is Toronto the Great,” said Dr. Clarke.
 “The post of Poet Laureate is a magical, public offering, and I am humbled to follow in the brilliant wake of Dionne Brand, Pier Giorgio di Cicco, and Dennis Lee.”

-Among Dr. Clarke’s legacy projects are two Heritage Toronto plaques, one celebrating “people’s poet” Raymond Souster (Willard Gardens Parkette, below) and the other celebrating the brief union of poets Gwendolyn MacEwen and Milton Acorn on Ward’s Island (Lakeshore and Second Street).
-Dr. Clarke also wrote a poem to be inscribed in concrete in a refurbished Ramsden Park (Yonge Street at Crescent Road), due to be completed in late 2016.
-The Poet Laureate also teamed with the Toronto Public Library to create an interactive poetry map of the city uniting lines of verse with the places they reference.
+Among Dr. Clarke’s legacy projects are two Heritage Toronto plaques, one celebrating “people’s poet” Raymond Souster (Willard Gardens Parkette) and the other marking the brief union of poets Gwendolyn MacEwen and Milton Acorn near their former home on Ward’s Island (Lakeshore and Second Street).
+Dr. Clarke also wrote a short poem, “About this Oasis” inscribed in a sweeping arc of corten steel at the entrance to a refurbished Ramsden Park (Yonge Street at Crescent Road, below).

 A Brand poem is carved in concrete and brass